 Experience also seems to prove that "getting the narrative reporting right" doesn't matter an awful lot if the market isn't reading the annual reports, but doing its work based on information from infomediaries.
 XBRL can actually lead to more of the ability to "tell your own story" rather than less - in practice.

-Of course, XBRL does not force "Sales" as reported by Automobile manufacturer F to have the same components as the "Sales" as reported by Automobile manufacturer G. But XBRL can help overcome the format differences, the language differences, and bringing together the like disclosures so the market can work toward reconciling them, and asking them to be more consistent.
+But XBRL can help overcome the format differences, the language differences, and bringing together the like disclosures so the market can work toward reconciling them, and asking them to be more consistent.
 Being able to FIND the same disclosure across languages is the first hurdle - look at http://www.iasb.org/xbrl/translations/downloads_2006.html and you will see that XBRL tags will lower the bar in half a dozen languages TODAY.

 My musings